-Bad news can impact on any one of us at any time, so it's important to have the correct protection strategy in place that will enable you to protect your family's lifestyle if your income suddenly changes due to premature death or illness.
+Welcome to our 'Guide to Protection Planning'.
+Bad news can impact on any one of us at any time, in the form of an illness, or sudden death.
+We don't like to think about it, but we do have to plan for it.
+So having the correct protection strategy in place will enable you to protect your family's lifestyle if your income suddenly changes due to premature death or illness.
 But choosing the right options can be difficult without obtaining professional advice to ensure you protect your family from financial hardship.

 This guide considers many of the different protection options and the structures into which you could transfer your assets, which will have lasting consequences for you and your family, and sets out why it is crucial that you make the correct choices.
-We can ensure that you find the right solutions to protect your assets and offer your family and business lasting benefits.
+We can ensure that you find the right solutions to protect your assets and offer you and your family and your business lasting benefits.

-Obtaining professional advice is essential to making an informed decision about the most suitable sum assured, premium, terms and payment provisions.
+Obtaining professional advice is essential to making an informed decision about the most suitable sum assured, premium, term and payment provisions.
 We work with our clients to create tailored protection strategies that meet their financial goals and needs and we're committed to ensuring that our clients enjoy the best financial planning service available.

+As part of our service we also take the time to understand our client's unique needs and circumstances, so that we can provide them with the most suitable protection solutions in the most cost-effective way.
 If you would like to discuss the range of protection services we offer, please contact us for further information.